 If you trigger a Snowflake Classification and Object Tag Integration for a database in ALTR, then ALTR will trigger a Classification for each column in that database and store the resulting Object Tags (and all other object tags available in Snowflake) as Data Tags in ALTR.
 Running a Snowflake Object Tag Import without a classification will not trigger a new Snowflake Data Classification, but may access any Object Tags created by previous Snowflake classifications.

 Note: When performing a Snowflake Data Classification and Object Tag Import, your data stays local inside Snowflake.
 ALTR does not access the individual values present in your Snowflake Database; it only accesses the resulting metadata.

-In ALTR, users can leverage data tags to more easily identify sensitive data and use these identifications to create governance rules at scale.
+In ALTR, you can leverage data tags to more easily identify sensitive data and use these identifications to create governance rules at scale.

 ALTR enables you to see the results of a Google DLP Classification via the Google DLP Classification Report, which is available in the second tab of the Data Management Page.
 On the Google DLP Classification Report, you can easily see the most recent Google DLP classification for each database and connect the classified columns with a single click.

 ALTR also enables you to view the results of a Snowflake Classification Report.
 However, be aware you can only view the most recent one per database.